Web content best practices

 Meta tags also make your web page more findable.
-The Description meta attribute should contain a concise and relevant summary of what the page contains.
+The Meta Description field should contain a concise and relevant summary of what the page contains.
 This will show in search engine results, and helps visitors understand the content of the page.

 The meta fields for title and keywords have been removed in v3.1.
-Keyword have been removed due after an official Google press release which confirmed that Google doesn't use the keywords tag anymore (see link.
+Keywords have been removed due to an official Google press release which confirmed that Google doesn't use the keywords tag anymore.

-Google doesn’t like repetition of keywords and phrases in the description.
-It sees this as 'keyword stuffing', which is looked at as search engine spam (not good!)
-Avoid this.
+It is best to avoid repetition of keywords and phrases in the description.
+Google sees this as 'keyword stuffing', which is looked at as search engine spam.

 SilverStripe CMS generates clean HTML code when you type your content into the CMS.
 However, often you already have content in another format, such as Microsoft Word, which you need to simply transfer into the CMS.

 Avoid cutting and pasting directly from a word processor with the standard cut and paste functions.
 Always "Paste from Word" if using Microsoft Word, or "Paste as Text" if using another word processor.
 Word processors tend to do poor jobs of creating web markup code and often insert extraneous code which make your site less search-engine friendly and accessible.